 In a Busy Bag Swap, each mom comes up with one Busy Bag activity and brings enough of that activity for each child.
 It’s perfect to do with a group of friends with kids around the same ages or even a local playgroup.
 Everyone leaves with a big bag full of fun boredom busters!

 Interested in hosting your own Busy Bag Swap?
 Here’s how:

-Invite other moms to participate: As I mentioned, we did this with our play group but you could invite any mommy friends you think would like to participate.
-Neighbors, moms from your child’s class, family members, etc.
+- Invite other moms to participate.
+As mentioned, you can do this with a playgroup or you could invite any mommy friends you think would like to participate . . . neighbors, moms from your child’s class, family members, etc.

-Prepare Your Bags – Make one busy bag for each child who will need one, plus one for your own child.
-In our case, we had a few sets of siblings who shared bags.
+- Prepare your bags.
+Make one Busy Bag for each child who will need one, plus one for your own child.
 One bag per household should be enough.

-Swap Busy Bags – We filled our bags assembly line style.
-We each started by taking a gallon sized freezer bag and worked our way around the table by filling the bag with one of each activity.
+- Swap Busy Bags!
+Fill your bags assembly-line style.
+Start by taking a gallon-sized freezer bag and work your way around the table by filling the bag with one of each activity.

 Here are some ideas for activities you can include in your own Busy Bag:

 - Cut up colored sponges into building blocks.